Frequently Asked Questions

 Who is Prestigious Properties and what do we do?

-What is the Kings Castle Limited Partnership?
+What is the Memphis Limited Partnership?

 Am I investing in a single apartment building?